aplteam/Plodder/ReadMe.md

 2. )xload the `Plodder` workspace

-   At this point you could already start the server and put `http://localhost` into the address bar of the browser and it would work thanks to the demo application build into Plodder.
+   At this point you could already start the server with `({1}Plodder.Run)0 1` and put `http://localhost` into the address bar of a browser and it would work thanks to the demo application build into Plodder.

+   (This would work because Plodder would look for a file `server.ini` in the same folder the workspace was loaded from)

 3. Bring in the namespace (or class) that holds the handlers for the four Plodder events as well as everything they need.